 1. Can rent increase during my lease?

+Make sure this is among the first questions you get a clear answer to before moving in.
 In a fixed-term lease, your monthly rent stays constant throughout the length of the contract.
 Any change to the lease (such as a rent increase) can only take place if both renter and landlord agree upon it in writing.
 If you are looking for a place to rent over a one-year period, but think you might want to extend the lease at the end of the contract, ask if any increases are in plan.
 Rents are growing at a quick pace even in small cities, so make sure you factor in potential rent increases if you plan on living there longer.
 For example, in both Odessa and Midland average rent has increased more than 35% over the past year.

 A month-by-month lease, however, allows for rent increases at any time throughout your tenancy.
 Landlords are usually required to give at least 30 days’ notice before changing any rental terms, but the length of this interval varies from state to state.
-Make sure agreements on major issues such as rent increases or deposit returns are not only discussed, but also written down in the lease for future reference.
+Make sure agreements on major issues such as rent increases or deposit returns are not only discussed but also written down in the lease for future reference.